Today I’m participating in Blogger Action Day for The International Year of the Pulse.

 Pulses make great main dishes, side dishes and even desserts!
 Check out the Global Pulse Confederation website for more information, recipes and resources.

-To find pulse recipes, just scroll down to the bottom and go to the category drop down menu and choose “Pulses.”
 Here’s an easy and delicious main dish recipe using pulses I created today!

 Lentil & Chickpea Stew